 All training staff and trainee members of BeeLeaf therefore commit to their individual and collective responsibility to develop sensitivity, curiosity, humility and respect towards difference.

 BeeLeaf members will respectfully challenge, and be challenged on, dynamics such as assumption, exclusion and discrimination as they might appear in the training process, supervision process and in training materials used on a course of training.
 Trainees are invited to similarly challenge trainers and supervisors in a spirit of mutual co-operation towards more respectful and authentic professional relationships.

-Reasonable adjustment to increase accessibility will include invitation to applicants and participants to disclose to staff and trainers any special needs or potential barriers to full engagement with training or competent practice.
-Staff, trainers and member will then discuss and contract for any supportive adjustments from any or all parties to make participation possible.
+Reasonable adjustments to increase accessibility, will include invitation to applicants and participants to disclose with staff and trainers any special needs or potential barriers to full engagement with training or competent practice.
+Staff, trainers and members will then discuss and contract for any supportive adjustments from any or all parties to make participation possible.

 This process will include risk assessment for the organisation, trainee/member, the public and to other trainee/members.
-In cases of a history of chronic and potentially recurring mental health issues, such as addiction or depression, this process will include completion of a self-care contract to help articulate and support the needs of the participant/member.
+Where someone has a history of chronic and potentially recurring mental health issues, such as addiction or depression, this process will include completing a self-care contract to help articulate and support the needs of the participant/member.

 Reasonable adjustments from other members/participants may also be requested but will not be allowed to compromise others’ participation or membership.